 What are typical conditions?

 Although technically there can be a condition on just about anything, there are a few very common conditions that are included in an agreement of purchase and sale.
-These include:

 This condition is typically included so that the buyer can discuss the purchase with their bank or lender.